Student and Club/Organization Fundraising

 - Students may raise funds from individuals only.
 University departments are not able to make charitable contributions with university funds or budget transfers.

-- If a University of Puget Sound student group seeks permission to raise money for an outside charity, then an authorized member of the group must fill out the Student and Group/Organization Fundraising Request Form and submit it to the Dean of Students or designee for approval at least two weeks before the fundraising activities are planned to begin.
+- If a University of Puget Sound student group seeks permission to raise money for an outside charity, then an authorized member of the group must fill out the Student and Group/Organization Fundraising Request Form and submit it to the Director of Student Union & Programs, or designee for approval at least two weeks before the fundraising activities are planned to begin.